benlasko/Capstone-2/README.md

 <br>

-### I'd like to revisit this project in the future to better tune the supervised learning models, analyze the k-means clusters to create labels for each cluster, and use LDA for topic modeling.
+### I'd like to revisit this project in the future to better tune the supervised learning models and continue to experiment with unsupervised techniques starting with analyzing the k-means clusters and using LDA for topic modeling.